 There is also talk of automating concierge services with robots helping passengers with baggage retrieval.
 Although not a panacea in itself, once the sector normalizes AI will curtail a lot of loopholes present in the system and generate skilled jobs in return.

 The various applications of artificial intelligence are bound to generate ground impact in the jobs market.
 As per a report from the World Economic Forum, AI will create 58 million new jobs as it establishes a footing in the aforementioned industries.
 That means if you have to upskill, the right time is now.
-This concludes our discussion on AI applications in real life.
-If you liked it, you might be interested in exploring the latest trends in the AI industry and other articles on the topic.
+Begin by creating a strong foundation in machine learning and data science.